-About Alberta – A Guide to Canada’s Wild West
+Alberta Travel Guide- How to Visit Canada’s Wild West

 Alberta is one of Canada’s most stunning provinces, known for its breathtaking landscapes, from the majestic Rocky Mountains to vast prairies.
 Located in Western Canada, Alberta plays a key role in the country's history and economy.
 It became a province in 1905 and has since grown into a hub for energy production, agriculture, and tourism.